brennalaurentan/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-BandBook shows an error message.
+AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Indicate matriculation year of a member**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to add a matriculation year to a specific person in the list
+4. AddressBook updates the person's info to reflect their matriculation year

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete all members of a specific matriculation year**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to delete all persons in the list who belong to a specific matriculation year
+4. AddressBook deletes all persons who belong to the specific matriculation year

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 **Use case: Mark attendance for a member**

 **MSS**

-1. User requests to list members
+1. User requests to list persons
-2. BandBook shows a list of members
+2. AddressBook shows a list of persons
-3. User requests to mark the attendance of specific members in the list
+3. User requests to mark the attendance of specific person(s) in the list
-4. BandBook updates the members' info to reflect their attendance for a specific day
+4. AddressBook updates the person's info to reflect their attendance for a specific day

     Use case ends.